NakedObjectsGroup/NakedObjectsFramework/README.md

 Follow these steps to write your first ultra-simple Naked Objects application:
 1. Using Visual Studio 2013 (Express version is fine) create a new ASP.NET Web Application project using the MVC template.
 2. Install the NuGet Package NakedObjects.Mvc-FileTemplates, selecting Yes To All to overwrite existing files.
 3. In the Models folder add a new class Customer as follows.
-Note that:
-•	All properties in a Naked Objects application must be virtual.
-•	[Hidden] specifies that this property is not for display on the user interface.
-•	[Title] specifes that the value of the property should be displayed in the Tab.
+Note that: All properties in a Naked Objects application must be virtual, [Hidden] specifies that this property is not for display on the user interface, and [Title] specifes that the value of the property should be displayed in the Tab.

 public class Customer
 {